The $141K Offer Stack: Add $30K Monthly by Restructuring Offers for $100K–$120K Operators

 When it appeared: Month 5 (premium tier launch week)

-2 standard tier clients saw the premium tier announcement.
-Asked: “Are we getting inferior service now?”
+2 standard tier clients saw the premium tier announcement and asked: “Are we getting inferior service now?”

-Felt like premium tier meant standard tier was now “basic” (even though nothing changed).
+It felt like the premium tier meant standard tier was now “basic” (even though nothing changed).

-Poor positioning.
-Announced premium tier as “new, better service” instead of “expanded option for different needs.”
+Premium was announced as a “new, better service” instead of an “expanded option for different needs.”

 When it appeared: Month 4 (first entry tier client requests)